sascha2schroeder/popEye/materials/Assign.md

 `ReplaceTrials(exp1, exp2)`: This function replaces all trials in RDS file `exp1` which are also included in RDS file `exp2`.
 These trials can be from multiple participants.
 Essentially, this function combines the funcationality from `DeleteTrials()` and `AddTrials()`.

+The difference between the `Subjects` and the `Trials` functions is whether you want replace all or just a subset of trials.
+If you want to change all trials of a participant, you have to use `ReplaceSubjects`, not `ReplaceTrials`.